 Roads and waterways

 The Netherlands has a relatively dense, intensively used traffic network.
-Smart traffic management is essential if we are to keep all traffic running smoothly.
-Rijkswaterstaat's traffic managers are stationed in five traffic centres across the country and control the traffic on our roads and waterways.
+Traffic management is essential if we are to keep all traffic running smoothly.
+Most traffic management measures operate automatically, such as our motorway traffic management system with variable speed limits, ramp metering en dynamic route information.
+But also traffic managers are stationed in five traffic centres across the country and control the traffic on our roads and waterways.
 They respond to emergencies and ensure incidents are properly handled, aided by various detection and communication resources such as cameras, information signs and the inland shipping information (BICS) and communication system.

 Rijkswaterstaat is responsible for maintaining and improving the Netherlands’ trunk road network.
 Our road design methodology helps ensure that our road network performs well.
 And we achieve that with dynamic solutions such as rush-hour lanes that are only opened in heavy traffic.